Dr. Roach: Weighing osteopenia treatment against periodontal disease - News Break

 Dr. Roach: Weighing osteopenia treatment against periodontal disease

-Dear Dr. Roach • I am an 80-year-old female in good health except for a diagnosis of osteopenia.
+Dear Dr. Roach: I am an 80-year-old female in good health except for a diagnosis of osteopenia.
 My primary care doctor has prescribed medication for my osteopenia.
 I have periodontal disease and have been advised by my periodontal specialist not to take medication for osteopenia due to deterioration of the jawbone.
 I think I am in a lose-lose situation.
 I spoke to my internal medicine doctor, and he said he was concerned about a hip fracture if I don’t take the osteopenia medication.
 I don’t want to take a chance on the jaw deteriorating.
-Please give me your opinion on the best course of action. — G.M.www.stltoday.com
+Please give me your opinion on the best course of action.www.detroitnews.com

 Comments / 0